How to build a cohort analysis

 Whenever new data are available, just input them in the sales table and the cohort table will display the new rates.

-Embed into documents
+Embed cohort analysis into your marketing documents

 Finally, if you are using Notion or any other internal tools that support iframes to build a report, you can embed any table or chart of this spreadsheet in your document.
 Just click on the ... icon in the top right corner of any table or chart and pick Embed.
 A modal will open, as follows: